 On a recent trip to Plumstead Cemetery to photograph all those lost and forgotten people in, I found myself spending a lot of time thinking about the people buried there and where they came from.
 Some people’s names bother me and I have this urge to find out more.
 One particular person was Sir Leicester Beaufort who died on 13 August 1926 – now who would have thought that someone who had a title would have been left and forgotten with the thousands of other neglected and derelict headstones that say “we will never forget you” – how family members use this term on an epitaph always amazing me and 90% of the time they are forgotten and neglected.

 I asked some of the other volunteers who was with us on the day “who was the guy that invented the Beaufort scale?
 “And they all piped up “ah that was William” so it could not have been him but nice try.
 But my fox-terrier instinct made me look no further than good old google I was astounded to find out that Leicester Beaufort was the son Daniel Augustus Beaufort born on 10 February 1814 at Woburn, Bedfordshire he in turn was the eldest son of Rear-Admiral Sir Francis Beaufort was born on 27 May 1774 at County Louth, Ireland.
-I had cracked the jackpot
+I was astounded as I had cracked the jackpot

 The Beaufort scale was created in 1805 by Sir Francis Beaufort, an admiral and a hydrographer.
 The scale that carries Beaufort’s name had a long and complex evolution, from the previous work of others, to when Beaufort was a top administrator in the Royal Navy in the 1830s.
 In the early 19th Century, naval officers made regular weather observations, but there was no standard scale and so they could be very subjective – one man’s “stiff breeze” might be another’s “soft breeze”.